kallaway/100-days-of-code/r1-log.md

 Feelings: I have some pain behind my eye and it's coming on and off, I hope it will pass.

 Day 83 & 84 : February 25.
 2020

 Today's Progress: Completed C# course on Sololearn and watched cbtnuggets.
 Prepared for the exam generally.

-Feelings: I have just bought Mac and it's my first time, I am trying to understand how to use it, that's why it is takingmy time, I spoke with specialists for support.
+Feelings: I have just bought Mac and it's my first time, I am trying to understand how to use it, that's why it is taking my time, I spoke with specialists for support.
 Soon, I will like I hope.

+Day 85 & 86 : February 27, 2020

+Today's Progress: Studying C# and reading about desktop app, console apps, windows forms and windows services.
+Studied so much for the exam but couldn't pass.
+I am checking the things that I don'y know very well.

+Feelings: These days are not going well, I have always ache around my eyes and it's hurting so much.
+Also, I have some internal problems, different responsibilities.
+However, today I finished my library book, I squeezed 6 hours of listening in one day.
+I noticed I need to wait for 10 months to get the book and I decided to finish all today.
+Good that it finished, it was really moving and interesting.